WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

-### Imaging - Software Engineering and Data Science
+### Imaging - Data Science or Software Engineering
 This project helps with the current work around automated processing to the High Performance Compute.
 For more details see [Imaging project](student-imaging).

 ### Immunology modelling - Data Science or Software Engineering